 Post-war sociologists and their wives

 There have also been biographies of individual academics that uncover wives’ contribution to influential men's careers.
 In her biography of her father, Richard Titmuss, who founded the discipline of social administration and held a chair at the London School of Economics (LSE), and her mother, Kay Titmuss: Man and Wife (1996), Ann Oakley paints a portrait of the sort of wifely vicarious identification with her husband’s career that Hanna Papanek noted as a feature of the two-person single career.
 Kay Titmuss did a great deal of support secretarial work and life management for Richard Titmuss, as Oakley relates, but there was an early book that the couple co-authored (Titmuss and Titmuss 1942).
 Oakley writes that her mother’s contribution to this work was restricted to typing, referring to Kay’s own characterisation of her input (1996: 158).
 Yet Kay Titmuss clearly downplayed her contribution in favour of her husband.
-In one of his letters Richard Titmuss records his wife as ‘sampling 3000 record cards in the M & CW [mother and child welfare] clinics’ (op cit: 143).
+In one of his letters, Richard Titmuss records his wife as ‘sampling 3000 record cards in the M & CW [mother and child welfare] clinics’ (op cit: 143).
 In other words, Kay Titmuss undertook research that formed the basis for the book on which she was acknowledged as a co-author.
 Inclusion as a book co-author, reflecting significant research input, was not often the case, as we will show below.

 Richard Titmuss was part of an interconnected set of rising stars of post-war British sociology and social policy; a network that involved our case study wives Phyllis Willmott and Pat Marsden.
 It included Michael Young, whose PhD was supervised by Titmuss.
 Young instigated Peter Willmott and Dennis Marsden in their respective community research, as well as Dennis Marsden’s collaboration with the educationalist Brian Jackson on Education and the Working Class (1962).
 Peter Townsend, a prominent sociologist and poverty campaigner, was also connected to this grouping.
 Initially working with Young at the Institute of Community Studies, Townsend joined Titmuss at the LSE, and then left for the University of Essex where he subsequently recruited Dennis Marsden to join his department.
 Others in this interconnected group serve to indicate how wives played a crucial enabling role in classic post-war social research studies.
 In the acknowledgements for Peter Townsend’s The Last Refuge (1962: xiii), for example, as well as dedicating the book to his wife, Ruth Townsend, he refers to Ruth as part of ‘the small team of research officers who undertook visits and interviews’ for the study.
 In his research on Peter Townsend, the historian Chris Renwick (2023) has engaged with the under-appreciated but critical domestic, social and fieldwork contributions made by Ruth Townsend that undergirded her husband’s early career.
 Renwick points out that the extent of Ruth’s input was such that any sense of distinctions between the Townsend’s home life, social research and political activities were dissolved.